reiwening/Knight2MeetYouGitHub/README.md

 ### To get to the h2 database console, run the spring boot and type this in your browser : http://localhost:8080/h2-console

 #### JDBC URL : jdbc:h2:file:./data/testdb , username : username ,  password = password

+### To run the test files: use mvnw test -Dtest=MatchServiceTest and mvnw test -Dtest=SpringBootIntegrationTest